 The project required the removal of lead paint.
 The team needed a very good quality containment system and good access to the ideal equipment for steel grit.
 After the additional purchase of an $800,000 steel grit recycler, the project commenced.

-Initially it went well – however there was a few things we found that surprised us – we could only get 15-20 recycles from Steel Grit – much less than the 50-200 which we had been promised.
+Initially it went well.
+However, there were a few things we found that surprised us.
+We could only get 15-20 recycles from Steel Grit – much less than the 50-200 which we had been promised.
 Also we were spending 4x the amount of time cleaning up than what we had allowed for.
 This narrowed down that we needed 20 lbs per ft2 for Steel Grit, but only 4 lbs per ft2 with Garnet.